Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 A distributed system is a networked collection of autonomous entities (such as computers or devices) that collaborate to achieve a common goal or perform a particular task.
-Unlike a traditional centralized system, in which all processing and decision-making takes place within a single entity, a distributed system divides and distributes the workload across numerous interconnected entities.
+Unlike a centralized system, in which all processing and decision-making takes place within a single entity, a distributed system divides and distributes the workload across numerous interconnected entities.

-Each entity in a distributed system, known as a node or client, functions independently and communicates with other nodes over a network.
+Each entity in a distributed system, known as a node or client, functions independently and can communicate with other client nodes or a server on a network.
 These nodes can be distributed geographically and have varying capabilities and rolls within the system.
 By leveraging the collective resources and capabilities of multiple nodes, a distributed system can achieve higher scalability, fault tolerance, and performance compared to a centralized system.
 (S.Gillis, 2022)

+![Star network -
+Wikipedia](./docs/images/thesis/media/image3.png){width="1.5277777777777777in"
+height="1.2916666666666667in"}

+Figure : Distributed Clients communicating with a server on a Star Network

 [A distributed application, is a form of distributed system that focuses on providing functionality or services to end users.
 It includes the software components, communication protocols, and architectural design that allow the application to run in a distributed fashion.
-Distributed apps exploit the distributed nature of the underlying system to handle large-scale data processing, concurrent user interactions, and complicated computations.]{.mark} [(Lutkevich, 2022)]{.mark}
+Distributed apps exploit the distributed nature of the underlying local hardware/recourses to handle large-scale data processing, concurrent user interactions, and complicated computations.]{.mark} [(Lutkevich, 2022)]{.mark}

 The use of distributed systems and apps has grown in popularity in a variety of fields, including e-commerce, social networks, cloud